Police board's move to in-person meetings frustrates community organizers | CBC News

 "This seems to be another attempt to limit public, oral delegations, right?" said Robin Browne, co-lead of 613-819 Black Hub, a local advocacy group.
 "Like, the city council is using a hybrid model.
 Why can't they?"

-The board has been meeting virtually since April 2020, in order to abide by health regulations imposed following the declaration of the COVID-19 pandemic.
+The board has been meeting virtually since April 2020 because of the COVID-19 pandemic.

 Coun.
 Eli El-Chantiry, who was named the board's new chair after Coun.
 Diane Deans was ousted from the position in mid-February, said he's looking forward to the return to in-person meetings.